wp-plugins/woocommerce-incremental-product-quantities/readme.txt

 6. Set Rules for categories by clicking the new ‘Quantity Rules’ sidebar option or assign per-product rules by using the new metabox on your product page.

 == Changelog ==

+= 1.0.6 =
+* Fixed cart bug, added additional validation so users can't enter minimum values that are less then the step value.

 = 1.0.5 =
 * Fixed additional bug related to missing input values and error messages on some installs.
 Also updated notice window.